-- The "normal study" should have no significant abnormality and must demonstrate appropriate use of machine settings for image optimisation as well as the correct use of standard 2-D views as per the BSE minimum dataset for a TOE study (mid-oesophageal, transgastric and upper oesophageal), M-mode, CW, PW and Colour Doppler to assess chambers and valves. - It is essential to demonstrate accurate measurement of the LV dimensions in at least one case.
-This would normally be in the normal case but if this is not possible, it is acceptable to provide this in at least one of the other cases. - Moderate or severe aortic stenosis (please include a good demonstration of the use of the CW and PW Doppler signals in the deep transgastric view/transgastric long axis view).
-You should also quantify the degree of stenosis to substantiate your conclusion of the grade of severity using the continuity equation as well as peak velocity, mean gradient, planimetry and other parameters as appropriate to the case - Moderate or severe mitral or aortic regurgitation which demonstrates robust quantification of the degree of regurgitation as per BSE guidelines. - It is essential to demonstrate accurate measurement of the LV dimensions in at least one case.
+- The "no significant abnormality study should demonstrate appropriate use of machine settings for optimal imaging and correct use of standard 2-D views as per BSE minimum dataset (mid-oesophageal, transgastric and upper oesophageal), M-mode, CW, PW and Colour Doppler to assess chambers and valves. - It is essential to demonstrate accurate measurement of the LV dimensions in at least one case.
+This would normally be in the normal case but if this is not possible, it is acceptable to provide this in at least one of the other cases. - Moderate or severe aortic stenosis (please include a good demonstration of the use of the CW Doppler probe in the deep transgastric view/transgastric long axis view).
+You should also calculate the aortic valve area using the continuity equation and show all measurements used in the calculation. - Moderate or severe mitral or aortic regurgitation which demonstrates quantification of the degree of regurgitation as per BSE guidelines.

+➤ It is essential to demonstrate accurate measurement of the LV dimensions in at least one case.
 These measurements must be made in diastole and systole in both mid-oesophageal 4 chamber and 2 chamber views.
 Ejection fraction and regional wall motion abnormalities (if present) must be described accurately.